rcsb/py-rcsbsearchapi/README.md

 ## Getting Started
 Full documentation available at [readthedocs](https://rcsbsearchapi.readthedocs.io/en/latest/index.html)

+### Basic Query Construction

+#### Full-text search
-To perform a general search for structures associated with the phrase "Hemoglobin", you can create a TextQuery.
-This does a "full-text" search, which is a general search on text associated with PDB structures or molecular definitions.
-Learn more about available search services on the [RCSB PDB Search API docs](https://search.rcsb.org/#search-services).
+To perform a "full-text" search for structures associated with the term "Hemoglobin", you can create a `TextQuery`:

 ```python
 from rcsbsearchapi import TextQuery